kpgomez/gallery-of-horns/README.md

 Actual time needed to complete: 6+ hours

 ### Number and name of feature: #5 Forms
+Jaye Rhinehart helped with rendering issue. changed this.state.beastData to beastJSON App.js ln 43, 45, 47, 49

 Estimate of time needed to complete: 2 hours